-Chris’ friend Archie always light up a cigarette every time he has a chance to smoke while having a coffee break, before and after going inside the office, even at home.
-Chris was so worried both for his friend’s health and for his own.
+Chris’ friend Archie always lights up a cigarette every time he has a chance to smoke while having a coffee break, before and after going inside the office, even at home.
+Chris was so worried both for his friend’s health and for his own due to the effects of secondhand smoke.
 He’s not sure if Archie knows that smoking addiction could tremendously affect the health of people when he smokes around.
 But he recommended his colleague to try addiction center rehabilitation.

 Yes, we all know that smoking is a bad habit, but we should be responsible enough to know if we can affect some people whenever we burn cigars into a public place.
 It may seem pretty harmless that smoke comes from cigars and from the smokers exhale do you know that this contains thousands of chemicals.
-It includes cancer causing carcinogenic compounds and other toxins – from ammonia to cyanide.
-High absorption of many of these chemicals are found in secondhand smoke.
+It includes cancer-causing carcinogenic compounds and other toxins – from ammonia to cyanide.
+High absorption of many of these chemicals is found in secondhand smoke.
 These secondhand smoking increases persons’ risk for:

 Respiratory symptoms and infections

-Second hand smoke is a well-known asthma trigger.
-It can damage the lungs and can worsen the breath problems.
-Children exposed to smokers may tend to have flare ups.
+Secondhand smoke is a well-known asthma trigger.
+It can damage the lungs and can worsen breathing problems.
+Children exposed to smokers may tend to have flare-ups.

-According to Women’s Health Initiative (WHI), women exposed to second hand smoke had a significantly increased risk of hostile pregnancy effects, stillbirth, ectopic pregnancy and miscarriage.
+According to the Women’s Health Initiative (WHI), women exposed to secondhand smoke had a significantly increased risk of hostile pregnancy effects, stillbirth, ectopic pregnancy, and miscarriage.
 Newly born babies may also die from Sudden Infant Syndrome (DIDS).
-For this reason, women that are pregnant are advised to avoid environments where heavy local, state, and national governments have legislated some laws intended to protect people from health hazards related to second hand smoke.
-They suggested that if you can’t handle it anymore, you visit a nearest addiction center rehabilitation.
-Seemingly, quitting smoking is the best way to protect your family and friends from second hand smoke.
-There are lots of programs, support groups and even treatment medications are available to aid smokers break the habit.
-Just be responsible enough in smoking so that you cannot harm others.
+For this reason, women that are pregnant are advised to avoid environments where heavy local, state, and national governments have legislated some laws intended to protect people from health hazards related to secondhand smoke.
+They suggested that if you can’t handle it anymore, you visit the nearest addiction center rehabilitation.
+Seemingly, quitting smoking is the best way to protect your family and friends from secondhand smoke.
+There are lots of programs, support groups and even treatment medications are available to aid smokers to break the habit.
+Just be responsible enough while smoking so that you cannot harm others.

-Now, he knows his responsibility in smoking.
+Now, he knows his responsibility for smoking.
 He quit smoking because he turns to addiction center rehabilitation, to help himself and to be educated.
-Chris is so glad of what happened to him.
-He can now breathe an awful a lot better and the risk of having him a disease and to the people who surrounds him and he remember this quote “Cigarette smoking is dangerous to everyone’s health”.
+Chris is so glad about what happened to him.
+He can now breathe an awful lot better and the risk of having him a disease and to the people who surround him and he remember this quote “Cigarette smoking is dangerous to everyone’s health”.